Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 If you choose to use acetaminophen and ibuprofen in conjunction with one another, I do recommend writing the times down!
 When your kid(s) are sick, and you're sleep-deprived and feeling run down, it's easy to mix the two drugs up.

 Secondly, there is no conclusive evidence that using these drugs together is better than just picking one and sticking with that.
-The American Academy of Pediatrics does not endorse dual or alternate antipyretic therapy.
+The American Academy of Pediatrics (AAP) does not endorse dual or alternate antipyretic therapy.

 A recent analysis suggests that using the two drugs together may be more effective than using acetaminophen alone, but it's likely as effective as using ibuprofen alone.
 The side effect profile of single or dual/alternate therapy is similar.